Shall0e/ShallowAC/README.md

 # Why should I use ShallowAC?
-Compared to other anticheats, ShallowAC is by far the most versitile in most situations, Running an anarchy realm?
+Compared to other anticheats, ShallowAC is by far the most versitile in most situations,

+Running an anarchy realm?
 We got things to support no rules!

 Running a Creative realm?
 We got settings for you!
 Survival server?
 Yup!

 PVP?
 Yes!

 If you aren't looking for any of that, then we got other custom settings.

 Dynamic Lighting, hold a torch in your hand to have it light up around you.
 Random fun commands!
-Such as "Troll", "FakeJoin"/"FakeLeave", "Rickroll", "Vanish"
+Such as "Troll", "FakeJoin"/"FakeLeave", "Rickroll", "Vanish".

+And much more coming soon, stick around, and make sure to join our [Discord(https://dsc.gg/ShallowAC)]